 - Complete the Master Promissory Note (MPN) and Entrance Counseling

 - Complete any additional paperwork requested by the financial aid office

 To be eligible for most types of financial aid, you must:

 - be accepted into a degree program

-- demonstrate financial need, as shown by the Free Application for Federal Student Aid (FAFSA)
+- file the Free Application for Federal Student Aid (FAFSA)

 - be enrolled in coursework that will count toward your degree

 - maintain satisfactory academic progress or meet probationary requirements (see policy)